andis-sprinkis/xdg-open-simple/README.md

 ## How-to's

-These tips are not specific to this project - will work with the stock `xdg-utils` too.
+These tips are not specific to this project, will work with the stock `xdg-utils` too.

 ### Registering user default file handlers